LSanten/LSanten.github.io/_mms-md/ROOTS-OF-RENEWABLES.md

 ---
 # Visualizing the roots of renewables
 <i class="fas fa-calendar-alt"></i> November 2024<br><br>
 I drew this illustration because I can't stop thinking about this topic.
-I am on a journey to redefine what it means to be a **good engineer**.
-As part of this, I want to understand how we can visualize the systemic impact of *innovative technologies*.
+I am on a journey to redefine what it means to be a good engineer.
+As part of this, I want to understand how we can visualize the systemic impact of *innovative* technologies.
 Do you have ideas or want to chat?
 Please reach out.

 >Engineers design for structural integrity.
-But why doesn't this include social integrity?
+But why does this not include social integrity?
 How can something be considered structurally safe if the structures it requires harm human and non-human life on many dimensions but the most immediate physical one?

 **You can find a variety of resources related to this topic below the following illustration.**